======================================================================

 used--fractional crystallization of ammonium fluoride salts or the

-fractional distillation of the chloride--have not proven suitable for
+fractional distillation of the chloride--did not prove suitable for an

-an industrial-scale production.
-After zirconium was chosen as a
+industrial-scale production.
+After zirconium was chosen as a material

-material for nuclear reactor programs in the 1940s, a separation
+for nuclear reactor programs in the 1940s, a separation method had to

-method had to be developed.
-Liquid-liquid extraction processes with a
+be developed.
+Liquid-liquid extraction processes with a wide variety

-wide variety of solvents were developed and are still used for
+of solvents were developed and are still used for producing hafnium.

 : HfCl4{} + 2 Mg ->[1100~^\circ\text{C}] Hf{} + 2 MgCl2